 - Avoid having excessive amounts of water around the fence.
 For example, do not set sprinklers where the water stream would hit the wood, even after applying a sealer.

 - Planting landscaping around the perimeter of the fence is all right, but keep bushes, vines, and the like from growing up the fence.
 Cut down weeds and vines that grow on the fence’s surface.

 - Scrub brush

 - ¼ cup non-ammonia dish soap

-Your cedar fence should be cleaned at least once a year.
-To do so, combine three quarts of warm water, a quart of oxygen bleach, and a fourth cup of non-ammonia dish soap into a garden sprayer, and dowse the fence with the solution.
-Allow the solution to sit for approximately ten minutes, scrub any stains with a scrub brush, and then continue to rinse the fence with simply water.
+Clean your cedar fence at least once a year.
+To do so, combine three quarts of warm water, a quart of oxygen bleach, and a quarter cup of non-ammonia dish soap into a garden sprayer, and dowse the fence with the solution.
+Allow the solution to sit for approximately ten minutes, scrub any stains with a scrub brush, and then continue rinsing with water.

-Mold and mildew stains should be removed immediately, or as soon as possible, for mold and mildew will eat away of the cedar if left untreated.
-To remove said natural anomalies, mix a solution of four ounces of oxygen bleach and a gallon of hot water into a bucket, scrub the mold and mildew from the fence with the solution and a rough scrub brush.
-Again, simply rinse the wood with water.
+Remove mold and mildew stains immediately because mold and mildew will eat away at the cedar wood.
+To do so, mix a solution of four ounces of oxygen bleach and a gallon of hot water into a bucket, and scrub the mold and mildew from the fence with the solution and a rough scrub brush.
+Then rinse the wood with water.